QWQ Meaning: The Crying Face Emoticon Fully Explained

 Serious conversations: If someone shares a genuine crisis, QWQ can come across as dismissive.
 Real condolences need real words, not three keyboard characters.

 Formal contexts: Job interviews, academic submissions, any setting with a professional tone.
-This applies to every text emoticon, not just QWQ.
+Every text emoticon falls into this same category, not just QWQ specifically.

 #Bottom Line